smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 There are a few reasons to push data into Network Insight.
 They all have to do with providing more context or pushing in configuration data.
 Let's start with the context reason first.

-As you've learned in the chapter **Application Security Planning**, application context can be discovered from metadata straight from the infrastructures' inventory, or it can be created manually (or via the API).
+As you've learned in the chapter [Application Security Planning](#ch-application-security-planning), application context can be discovered from metadata straight from the infrastructures' inventory, or it can be created manually (or via the API).
 While application discovery works like a charm, it is also good to eliminate the (manual) discovery step by pushing the application construct into Network Insight directly from the infrastructure automation system that is provisioning the application onto the infrastructure.
 That way, you've got instant context for any newly deployed application.

 The other reason to push data into Network Insight is to keep configuration synchronized.
 Data sources is a good example of this configuration.
 If you have a lot of physical switches, routers or firewalls deployed in the infrastructure and new ones are added regularly, you could automate the creation of those devices in Network Insight when they are added to the network.
 That way, they will be instantly monitored and available for troubleshooting exercises, without having to add them manually.